mnentwig/octsock5.jl/README.md

 Note, client and server can run in the same process.
 This doesn't make too much sense for a real-world application, but is convenient for testing.

 ## Thoughts ##
-* Dynamic memory allocation is expensive.
+* Dynamic memory management is expensive.
 Reading inbound data into pre-allocated (/reused) memory might be considerably faster, e.g. overwrite older data.
 * Type stability equals speed.
 Numeric array types and strings have an advantage over Tuples and Dictionaries, since they avoid "Any" type.

 ## See also ##